johnalison/WorkingPhilosophy/WorkingPhilosophy.md

    - Used to thinking of our minds as our allies
    - However in reality, minds are prone to laziness/want to believe a good story/dont want to be challenged/ etc
    - It is *reason* that is our ally and is needed to keep our minds in check/unbiased.
+- "Fear is the bodies preparation for action.
+  Fear does things behind the scenes to get you physically ready.
+  Knowing that this is happening and feeling it work, can help prepare the mind, prevent it from startling" (From Pscycology of the fighting man)

 # Strict with yourself, Lenient with others